MaquiVives/MaquiVives.github.io/README.md

-This is a project a made for a course in freecodecamp.org.
+This is a project I made for a course in freecodecamp.org.
 This is the first of 5 final projects; it's a tribute page that I had to copy from an original tribute page made by them.
 This is the link to the original tribute page: https://codepen.io/freeCodeCamp/full/zNqgVx.

 I also had some User Stories given for me to develop this page: